 Greetings

 One of my research philosophies is that if you're going to study something, do it all.
 To that end, my doctoral dissertation research was based around creating a vast, global database of craters on the planet Mars from which to extract various nuggets of information (more about that on my Mars crater research page).
-My main current research focus is using craters as tracers of planetary surfaces, their differences, and understanding more about the basic cratering process.
-At the moment, I apply these to Moon and Mars with the goal to expand to a more cross-planetary research framework.

 Please use the navigation on the left to find out more about what I do.
 Note that the Research has several sub-pages to it (and may not work quite right on a smrt phone).